What does a local NMI president do?

 With God's help, I will

-- Build rapport with my pastor, local council and other local church missions presidents.
+- Build rapport with my pastor, local council, and other local world missions

 - Submit year-end reports on time.